From Spark to Fire: Modeling and Mitigating Error Cascades in LLM-Based Multi-Agent Collaboration

 \textbf{For CAMEL}, we use a role-playing, multi-round dialogue collaboration in which role agents iteratively contribute messages to a shared dialogue state.
 The essential property is that the evolving dialogue history is the primary context for subsequent turns, yielding a mesh-like interaction under shared history; the concrete speaking order is treated as an operational choice that does not change the role-playing dialogue semantics.
 In our experiments, roles include a task giver, an assistant coder, and a reviewer, and the reviewer participates as a dialogue agent that inspects the shared history and comments on intermediate solutions.
 This mapping matches CAMEL's role-playing paradigm, where collaboration proceeds through iterative dialogue among role agents.

-\textbf{Injection Definition and Node Mapping} We realize the adversary as a single injected seed applied to a designated target agent by prefixing a fixed instruction to that agent's system-level directive at the first step where the agent is scheduled to act.
+\textbf{Injection Definition and Node Mapping} For the endogenous propagation study, we realize the adversary as a single injected seed applied to a designated target agent by prefixing a fixed instruction to that agent's system-level directive at the first step.
+This setting is used only to standardize the initial error condition for measuring endogenous amplification, and it is separated from the later application-layer attack instantiation.
 Injection locations are normalized as \emph{entry}, \emph{hub}, and \emph{leaf}: entry denotes the earliest upstream role in chain or SOP workflows, hub denotes the central coordinator in star workflows, and leaf denotes a non-coordinator worker role such as an engineer or reviewer.

-\textbf{Observables and Counting Rules} We log a binary infection state $X_{i,r}(t)$ for agent $i$ in run $r$ at step $t$ using a deterministic string-level detector for the malicious marker, together with an explicit rebuttal filter so that rejected or explicitly negated mentions are not counted as adoption.
-Beyond final outcomes, we record polluted intermediate artifacts (PIA): an intermediate message or artifact is flagged as PIA if it is committed to the shared state, reused in downstream context, and classified as adopted-infected by the same rebuttal-filtered detector.
+\textbf{Observables and Counting Rules} We log a binary infection state $X_{i,r}(t)$ for agent $i$ in run $r$ at step $t$ by tracking the injected canonical seed in controlled traces.
+A state is counted as adopted only when the seed is carried forward as part of the agent output, shared context, or downstream artifact; rejected or explicitly negated mentions are excluded.
+Beyond final outcomes, we record polluted intermediate artifacts (PIA): an intermediate message or artifact is flagged as PIA if it is committed to the shared state, reused in downstream context, and classified as adopted-infected by the same controlled-seed counting rule.

 \textbf{Extended Severity Statistics for Cascade Amplification} Table~\ref{tab:cascade_stats} reports the final infection rate and its standard deviation for the cascade amplification experiment in each framework.